gndps/screenux/README.md

 # Screenux - GNU Screen for humans

-Run commands or scripts in screen with logging to file
+Run commands or scripts in GNU screen with logging to file

 ## Features

+- single bash file
 - run in background
 - custom log file name
     - unique timestamp suffix to logfile (default)